jarogumulec/MusicalHarmonyAnalysis/README.md

 ## **7. Spectral Flux (Spectral Dynamics)**
 **Meaning:** how much the spectrum changes frame‑to‑frame.
 Tracks with strong percussion and rhythmic movement have high flux.
+Hard to hear for me.

 **Correlates with:** rhythmic heartbeat, spectral activity, dynamic changes